biskweet/MasterCal/README.md

      <img src="./img/screenshot2.png" width="500px" height="auto">
    </div>

 8. Fill in the link you copied and add the calendar.
-It's going to load for a bit because it's downloading all events
+It is going to load for a bit because your app is downloading all the events
-9. (Optional) You can customize the name and color of your calendar
+9. (Optional: You can customize the name and color of your calendar)
 11. ⚠️ Now head to your Google Calendar phone app and open settings
 12. ⚠️ Under the Google account you used, click _Show more_.
 Your new calendar is hidden there.
 Press the calendar item you just created
 13. ⚠️ Finally, press _Sync_ to enable syncing on your phone.
 Voilà!